therealmuffin/synchronator/README.md

 Obviously, for a computer to control an amplifier that amplifier needs to be controllable.
 Many amplifiers are controllable via a serial connection (e.g. RS232, TTL, etc).

 Currently only the serial interface is fully supported (thus RS232, TTL, etc).
-Support for I2C is under development and currently being tested.
-Support for TCP/IP support is planned in the near future.
+Support for I2C and TCP is under development and currently being tested.

 ### Supported amplifiers/brands
 - Cambridge Audio
 - Carry Audio Design
-- Classe<sup>*</sup>
+- Classe
 - Leema Acoustics
 - Lyngdorf
 - NAD
 - Parasound

-*) volume changes at the amplifier side are not synced back for this amplifier at this moment

 ## Features summary

 - Synchronisation of volume level changes between Linux and Hi-Fi amplifier
-- Http/PHP interface for controlling miscellaneous amplifier options (power, input, etc)
+- HTTP/PHP interface for controlling miscellaneous amplifier options (power, input, etc)

 ## Untested alternative uses